alhamami/Employee-Management-API/README.md

 ---

 ## **Rate Limiting**
-🔄 Rate Limiting: Limits the number of requests to third-party APIs to prevent
+🔄 Rate Limiting: Limits the number of requests to third-party APIs to prevent overuse.

 ---